Ole Wæver

 Ole Wæver (born 17 September 1960) is a professor of international relations at the Department of Political Science, University of Copenhagen.
-He has published and broadcast extensively in the field of international relations, and is one of the main architects of the so-called Copenhagen School in International Relations.
+He has published extensively in the field of international relations, and is one of the main architects of the Copenhagen School in International Relations.

-Prior to his professorate at University of Copenhagen, Wæver was a senior research fellow at Copenhagen Peace Research Institute (1985-1999).
+Prior to joining the University of Copenhagen, Wæver was a senior research fellow at Copenhagen Peace Research Institute (1985–1999).
 His areas of research include: